mteij/Stripez/README.md

     * Add secrets for your Firebase config values (`FIREBASE_API_KEY`, `FIREBASE_PROJECT_ID`, etc.) to be used by the workflows.

 8.  **Deploy:**
     * You can deploy manually by installing the Firebase CLI (`npm install -g firebase-tools`) and running `firebase deploy`.
+This will deploy hosting and all functions, including the scheduled function.
-    * Alternatively, the GitHub Actions will now automatically deploy whenever changes are pushed to `main` or a pull request is created/updated, with your Firebase credentials securely injected.
+    * The GitHub Actions will automatically deploy changes pushed to `main` or a pull request.

+9.  **First-Time Schikko Setup (Post-Deploy):**
+    * Open the deployed web application.
+Click the "Set Schikko" button.
+    * Enter an email address.
+    * Go to your Firebase project -> **Functions -> Logs**.
+Find the log entry from the `setSchikko` function containing the generated password.
+    * **IMPORTANT**: For a real-world application, you **must** replace the password logging in `functions/index.js` with a service that sends the password to the user's email (e.g., using the "Trigger Email" Firebase Extension).
+Storing plain-text passwords is not secure.